visual-layer/visuallayer/README.md

 In the [original ImageNet-21K](https://www.image-net.org/) dataset we find up to 15.9% of the images are problematic.
 Among those there are 1.2M redundant duplicate and 104K train validation leaks.

 We provide a subset of the original dataset by removing the aforementioned issues.

-To access the clean version of ImageNet-21K, sign up [here](https://forms.gle/khZpAGUQJeqgRwwo7).
+To access the clean version of ImageNet-21K, sign-up [here](https://forms.gle/khZpAGUQJeqgRwwo7).

 ### Clean-LAION-400M
 In the [original LAION-400M dataset](https://laion.ai/blog/laion-400-open-dataset/), we find 10.3M missing images (stale URLs) and 1.63M corrupted images.
 Common corruptions include over 772k images